 While all three of these terms are mainly used to describe ethical investment options, there’s more to it than that.
 While ESG centers upon rating companies using three different criteria, SRI considers its social impact, and impact investing gauge its influence on a single issue.

-So, if you’re interested in making an informed decision when choosing the ideal investment stream for yourself, you should be able to tell the difference between SRI vs ESG vs to impact investing.
+So, if you’re interested in making an informed decision when choosing the ideal investment stream for yourself, you should be able to tell the difference between these three approaches to investing.

 For example, if a company they’re associated with brings profit only because they don’t dispose of their waste responsibly, there’s a risk of legal intervention.

 Similarly, if a company you invest in has promoted inequality in terms of race or gender, they could end up facing strikes and lawsuits.
-This will ultimately harm your investment.
+This will ultimately harm your financial return.

 Now, to give you further insight, let’s consider the three aspects of ESG individually.
 Take, for instance, a company that manufactures and sells sugar.